 After the family court has issued a Conditional Divorce Order and after both parties have exhausted the mediation process (where applicable), an application for divorce financial settlement can be made to the court.

 You can normally get a financial settlement any time during the divorce proceedings.
 However, you can apply for financial settlement even after the divorce has been finalised.
-It’s advisable to apply for financial settlement before your partner or you have remarried.

 The adjustment of assets/finances covered by the financial court order may include the following: